Brian Hutton, Baron Hutton: Background

 Hutton was born in Belfast in 1932, the son of a railways executive.
 He won a scholarship to Shrewsbury School and Balliol College, Oxford (BA jurisprudence, 1953) before returning to Belfast to become a barrister (after study at Queen's University Belfast), being called to the Bar of Northern Ireland in 1954.
 He began working as junior counsel to the Attorney General for Northern Ireland in 1969.

 He became a Queen's Counsel in 1970.
 From 1979 to 1989, he was (as Sir Brian Hutton) a High Court judge.
-In 1989, he became Lord Chief Justice of Northern Ireland, becoming a member of the Privy Council of Northern Ireland, before moving to England to become a Lord of Appeal in Ordinary 6 January 1997.
+In 1989, he became Lord Chief Justice of Northern Ireland, becoming a member of the Privy Council, before moving to England to become a Lord of Appeal in Ordinary 6 January 1997.
 He was consequently granted a life peerage as Baron Hutton, of Bresagh in the County of Down.

 Judge

 On 30 March 1994, as Lord Chief Justice of Northern Ireland, he dismissed Private Lee Clegg's appeal against his controversial murder conviction.
 On 21 March 2002 Lord Hutton was one of four Law Lords to reject David Shayler's application to use a "public interest" defence as defined in section 1 of the Official Secrets Act 1989 at his trial.

 Lord Hutton represented the Ministry of Defence at the inquest into the killing of 14 civil rights marchers on Bloody Sunday.
 Later, he publicly reprimanded Major Hubert O'Neil, the coroner presiding over the inquest, when O'Neil accused the soldiers who opened fire during the incident of murder, as this contradicted the findings of the Widgery Tribunal.

-Hutton also came to public attention in 1999 during the extradition proceedings of former Chilean dictator Gen. Augusto Pinochet.
+Hutton also came to public attention in 1999 during the extradition proceedings of former Chilean dictator General Augusto Pinochet.
 Pinochet had been arrested in London on torture allegations by request of a Spanish judge.
-Five Law Lords, the UK's highest court, decided by a 3-2 majority that Pinochet was to be extradited to Spain.
+Five Law Lords, the UK's highest court, decided by a 3–2 majority that Pinochet was to be extradited to Spain.
 The verdict was then overturned by a panel of seven Law Lords, including Lord Hutton on the grounds that Lord Hoffmann, one of the five Law Lords, had links to human rights group Amnesty International which had campaigned for Pinochet's extradition.

 In 1978, he defended the UK at the European Court of Human Rights (ECHR) in the case of Ireland v United Kingdom, when the ECHR decided that the five techniques used in Northern Ireland were "inhuman and degrading" and breached the European Convention on Human Rights, but did not amount to torture.
-The ECHR also found that the practice of internment in Northern Ireland had not breached the Convention.
+The ECHR also found that the practice of internment in Northern Ireland had not breached the convention.
 He sentenced 10 men to 1,001 years in prison on the word of "supergrass" informer Robert Quigley, who was granted immunity in 1984.